davidson-consulting/vjoule/book/v1.0/src/getting_started/what_is_vjoule.md

 ## What is vJoule?
-vJoule is a tool that can be used to estimate the energy consumption a set of running processes.
+vJoule is a tool that can be used to estimate the energy consumption of a set of running processes.
 Technically, vJoule is built on a plugin system with two different kind of plugins :